bgd-labs/aave-proposals-v3/src/20240415_Multi_SetPriceCapAdaptersForAaveV2/SetPriceCapAdaptersForAaveV2.md

 | BUSD  | 4%  |
 | TUSD  | 4%  |
 | UST   | 4%  |

+Cap adapter for BUSD will be using `fdUSD / USD` oracle under the hood as the asset is redeemable for fdUSD.

 GUSD and FEI won't be updated as the fixed price oracles are used for them.